Bahá’í World/Volume 28/New National Spiritual Assemblies

 At Riḍván 1999, owing to the maturation of the Bahá’í communities in these countries, separate National Spiritual Assemblies were established in Latvia and Lithuania, and the former Regional Spiritual Assembly of the Baltic States became the National Assembly of Estonia.
 Consequently the total number of National Spiritual Assemblies around the world reached 181.

-Nearly eighty years ago, ‘Abdu’l-Bahá specified the purpose of these institutions in His Will and Testament, describing them as “secondary Houses of Justice.”
-Their function is not only to manage the needs of each national Bahá’í community and to act as a representative of the Bahá’ís t0 the civil authorities, but also
+Nearly eighty years ago, ‘Abdu’l-Bahá specified the purpose of these institutions in His Will and Testament, describing them as "secondary Houses of Justice."
+Their function is not only to manage the needs of each national Bahá’í community and to act as a representative of the Bahá’ís to the civil authorities, but also [Page 44]Members of the first National Spiritual Assembly of Latvia with Counsellors Maija Philainen, Hartmut Grossman, and Polin Rafat (rear row, from left to right).

 The Universal House of Justice decides when a national community has progressed enough to warrant the formation of a National Assembly.
 In addition to unifying and coordinating the activities amongst the Local Spiritual Assemblies and Bahá’ís within their respective countries, National Assemblies constitute the major links between the national communities and the Universal House of Justice.